ixmeza/delai/README.md

 ## Features
 :bangbang: Don't leave the app or else you will lose!

-:pushpin: You can set your own time from 1 to 60 minutes
+:pushpin: You can set your own time from 1 to 60 minutes (Pomodoro is about 25 min of focus intervals)

 :pushpin: Every time finish waiting for the time to be reached without leaving the app the data is recorded in a sqlite database